VineelaPeri/Malicious-URL-Detection-DL/README.md

 Input and Output Layers of Neural Networks
 ------------------------------------------

-Before moving on to some more fancy methods to further model the embedded 2D word2vec feature matrix, I would like to show what the input and output layers usually look like in [Keras](https://keras.io/).
+I would like to show what the input and output layers usually look like in [Keras](https://keras.io/).

-The very first initial layer is always an input layer where you define the initial input shape (here initial 75 characters of the URL)
+The very first initial layer is always an input layer where you define the initial input shape (here initial 100 characters of the URL)

 ```python
 # Input
  main_input = Input(shape=(max_len,), dtype='int32', name='main_input')
 ```

-Next is the word2vec layer (see above), that builds upon the main input layer
+Next is the Embedding layer (see above), that builds upon the main input layer

 ```python
 # Embedding layer